mxagar/elastic_search_guide/README.md

 Then, `keyword` fields can be used for fast filtering which are the previous necessary step for aggregation and summarization operations.

 Full-text searches are performed in `text` fields, and the query text doesn't need to match exactly the indexed text.
+The fields with `text` are ingested into inverted indices; each field has an inverted index.

 ### Type Coercion